 So what is behind this crackdown on punters that firms view as so hot and lethal that they cannot even lay them a half decent bet at the advertised price?
-Here I will offer five explanations from both sides of the fence taking a look at this ever increasing problem for all punters.
+Here we will offer five explanations from both sides of the fence taking a look at this ever increasing problem for all punters.

 Games and casino products online, or FOBT's (Fixed Odds Betting Terminals) in betting shops, make a very high margin and it is absolutely guaranteed every single day.
 These new products are the dream for all people high up in bookmaking companies, as the more ingenious and attractive they are, the more money they rake in.